Review and road test of the Ford Fiesta ST-Line

 Most commentators agree that the Fiesta ST is the hot hatch to have in the junior shopping rocket segment.
 If you've decided that too, but concluded that the costs involved are just that little bit beyond you, then these ST-Line models offer a very tempting alternative.

 Yes, there's less power, but the handling promises to be very nearly as good - and possibly in some circumstances even better - than Ford's established class leader.
-Plus there's the advantage of being able to order the more practical five-door bodystyle.
 Go on.
 You know you want to.

 Ford Fiesta ST-Line review by Jonathan Crouch